-Print options offered vary widely, according to the Fiery server.
-Media Type is offered very frequently.
-Options in the Media Type column typically do not match one-for-one the large number of equivalent job settings.
+Options in the Media type column in Profile Manager (Device Center > Resources > Profiles) typically do not match one-for-one the large number of equivalent job settings.

 For instance, Job Properties may offer multiple coated options, while there might be only one output profile setting associated with coated media type.
 In this case, the output profile associated with coated will be used for all coated media.